AY2526S1-CS2103T-W09-4/tp/docs/UserGuide.md

 - **Try Your First Commands** Type these commands in the command box and press Enter:
-  -`list`- View all contacts
+  - `list` - View all contacts
-  -`add n/Jane Smith p/91234567`- Add a new contact -`find John`- Search for contacts named John -`help`- View available commands
+  - `add n/Jane Smith p/91234567` - Add a new contact
+  - `find John` - Search for contacts named John
+  - `help` - View available commands

 --------------------------------------------------------------------------------------------------------------------